Ten minutes. That’s how long it took for a quiet, unassuming man from Small Town America to become one of the best-known police officers.

 How is it that so many got to see the bizarre encounter?
 A camcorder attached to the headliner of the police cruiser [alongside the rearview mirror] captured everything.
-A tiny microphone on the officer’s vest picked up what the two men were saying.
+A tiny microphone on the officer’s vest picked up what the two men said.

 Many millions have watched the grainy video.
 The clip is a guaranteed segment in documentaries on prison breaks.
 Check it out … [a link follows shortly].

-The Bordelon-McNair encounter lasted only ten minutes, but media coverage dragged on for more than ten years.
+The Bordelon-McNair encounter lasted only ten minutes, but media coverage lasted for more than ten years.
 Centuries from now — long after you and I are a distant memory — people will still be watching the video.

 THE COP, THE MAN

-Carl Dennis Bordelon died on Saturday, January 10, 2015.
+Carl Dennis Bordelon died on Saturday, January 10th, 2015.
 The officer collapsed at his police station while working an overnight shift.
-Around seven o’clock in the morning — 45 minutes after his shift ended — his body was discovered in the washroom.

-The avid hunter who wore a police uniform for half his life was only 51.
+Bordelon’s body was discovered in the washroom around seven in the morning, 45 minutes after his shift ended.
+The avid hunter who wore a police uniform for half his life was 51.

 Photo credit: Amazon